larrytamnjong/blog/docs/ushahidiaccessibility.md

 ## Step 3: Setting Up a test environment

 My next step will be to find and put in place the necessary tools needed to test the Ushahidi platform for accessibility.
-Tools such as screen readers, keyboard navigation, and browser extensions.
+Tools such as accessiBe, Siteimprove, Google Lighthouse and other necessary browser extensions.
 In this step basically my laptop will become an accessibility testing lab.

 ## Step 4: Find bugs and document

 Using the tools I set up in ```Step 3```, I will literally become a hunter, scouring the Ushahidi platform for any accessibility issues.
-I'll diligently hunt down all bugs and areas in the app where someone with a difficulty might face challenges accessing content.
+I'll diligently hunt down all bugs and areas in the platform where someone with an impairment might face challenges accessing content.
 Once I identify a bug, I'll thoroughly document it for further analysis and resolution.

 ## Step 5: Become a keyboard addict